Sizes Available: 3.5, 4, 5, 6, 7, 8, 9, 10, 11, 12, 14, 16m

 Our Testers Say:

-Our Boxer came with Naish’s all new Torque BTB (comes with Below the Bar power adjustment) Control System but can also be flown with Naish’s Torque ATB (Above the Bar power adjustment).
-First off, let’s praise Naish for coming up with names for their different bar configurations that doesn’t make your head spin.
-This bar features a dual adjustable length bar (45-50cm) with a single center-line safety depower, low-V, spectra sheeting/throw line, replaceable insert, no sliding stopper, and the below the bar power adjustment with custom cleat built into the quick release body that doubles as a quick release guard.
-The quick release integrates a below the bar swivel which keeps the rigging above the bar refreshingly simple.
-The molded foam floats are a good size but fold down easy for quick and painless wrap jobs and the retractable bungees have an easy to grab tab and a solid clip to ensure your lines stay on the bar between sessions.
-The adjustable bar ends make it easy to adjust the effective length of the bar and also allow you to tune the outside lines for length.
+The Boxer came with Naish’s Torque ATB (Above the Bar power adjustment) control bar.
+This bar features a dual adjustable length bar (45-50cm) with a single center-line safety depower, low V, spectra sheeting/throw line, replaceable insert, no sliding stopper, and above the bar Clam cleat power adjustment with adjustable length throw.
+The quick release integrates a below the bar swivel which keeps the rigging above the bar refreshingly simple and doubles as quick release guard.
+The center lines end in knots and the outside lines end in loops.
+The molded foam floats are integrated into the bar ends and are flexible enough to fold down easy for quick and painless wrap jobs.
+The retractable bungees have an easy to grab tab and a solid clip to ensure your lines stay on the bar between sessions.
+The adjustable bar ends make it easy to adjust the effective length of the bar and also allow you to tune the outside lines for length in the event of line stretch.
 The chicken finger is a rigid material that ensures against foul hooks and can be rotated out of position for easy hook and unhooking for the more aggressive freestyle riders out there.
-The grip has a nice rubber feel with solid texture and an ergonomic shape that accommodates both riders with wide and narrow grip stances (smaller bar diameter in the center for the narrow grip stance riders).
-Like all below the bar adjustment systems you’ll want to make power adjustments with the bar sheeted out; using this technique we had no problem changing the angle of attack in all kinds of conditions.
-Overall, the Torque has the unique distinction of packing a ton of useful features into a lightweight, well-designed package.
+The grip has a nice rubber feel with solid texture and an ergonomic shape that accommodates both riders with wide and narrow grip stances (smaller bar diameter in the center for narrow grip stance riders).
+Overall, the Torque has the unique distinction of packing a ton of useful features into a lightweight and well-designed package.